 They are the most common symptoms.
 The symptoms usually start appearing within 12 hours after eating Ginkgo nuts.

 Difficulty Breathing and Loss of Consciousness

-Vomiting and diarrhoea are bad enough, but it can get even worse.
-It can cause difficulty breathing, then loss of consciousness and in the worst case, a shock that leads to death.
+Vomiting and diarrhea are bad enough but things can get even worse.
+It can cause difficulty breathing, then loss of consciousness, and in the worst case, a shock that leads to death.

 If you feel dizziness after eating Ginkgo nuts, go to E&A without hesitation!

 Allergic Skin Reactions